Best phone carriers of 2025

 Reasons to avoid

 Verizon leads our best phone carrier rankings thanks to some flexible unlimited plans and a 5G network that's rising rapidly in the rankings.
 Focusing on the latter, Verizon offers faster Ultra Wideband 5G coverage to around 250 million people.
-When we've tested LTE speeds, Verizon has come out on top, though the most recent Rootmetrics report covering the first half of 2024 continues to put AT&T in the lead for overall speed.
-Still, that same report puts Verizon in first place overall, and a separate report on 5G speed ranks Verizon as the top carrier.
+When we've tested LTE speeds, Verizon has come out on top, though the most recent Rootmetrics report covering the latter half of 2024 gave AT&T the edge in most testing categories.
+That said, Rootmetrics ranks Verizon as No. 1 for 5G speeds and reliability, saying the carrier has the best 5G experience overall.

 Verizon's plans remain pricey relative to other carriers such as T-Mobile, but the offering of unlimited options has gotten much simpler.
 A $65/month Unlimited Welcome plan offers nationwide 5G coverage and little else.
 For $80/month, you get faster Ultra Wideband 5G coverage plus 30GB of hotspot data with the Unlimited Plus plan.
 There's also the Unlimited Ultimate plan ($90/month) which doubles hotspot data to 60GB and adds high-speed data when you travel to other countries.